logfellow/logstash-logback-encoder/PROCESS.md

 Releasing
 ---------

-To perform a release, push a commit ([like this one](https://github.com/logfellow/logstash-logback-encoder/commit/aa942e9fe59320fa1b39f1b54f8a742dd8fd9930)) to the `main` branch that:
+To perform a release, first, prepare the `main` branch:
+1. Set the version in the [pom.xml](pom.xml) to `X.Y-SNAPSHOT`, where `X.Y` is the version to be released.

-1. Bumps the version references in the README.md
+2. Bump the version references in the [README.md](README.md)
-2. Contains a commit message that starts with `[release]`

-The [build workflow](.github/workflows/build.yml) sees `[release]` in the commit message and uses the `maven-release-plugin` to perform the release, which then:
+Then trigger the https://github.com/logfellow/logstash-logback-encoder/actions/workflows/release.yml on the main branch.

+The [release workflow](.github/workflows/release.yml) triggers a maven release via the `maven-release-plugin`, which then:

 1. Strips the `-SNAPSHOT` from the pom version,
 2. Creates the git tag, and builds the artifacts